kptdev/kpt/site/reference/pkg/get/README.md

     Fetch a package from a git repo.
 -->

-Get fetches a remote package from a git subdirectory and writes it to a new local directory.
+`get` fetches a remote package from a git subdirectory and writes it to a new local directory.

 ### Synopsis